Anker Soundcore R60i

 Main Differences

-• Ingress Protection (IP) rating is IP55 on Anker Soundcore R60i and IP54 on Huawei FreeBuds SE 4.
+• The IP rating is IP55 on the Anker Soundcore R60i and IP54 on the Huawei FreeBuds SE 4.

-• Driver unit size is 11 mm on Anker Soundcore R60i and 10 mm on Huawei FreeBuds SE 4.
+• The driver unit size is 11 mm on the Anker Soundcore R60i and 10 mm on the Huawei FreeBuds SE 4.

-• Spatial audio support is available on Anker Soundcore R60i but not on Huawei FreeBuds SE 4.
+• Spatial audio support is present on the Anker Soundcore R60i but not available on the Huawei FreeBuds SE 4.

-• Battery life with ANC is 8 hours on Anker Soundcore R60i and 7 hours on Huawei FreeBuds SE 4.
+• Battery life with ANC is 8 hours on the Anker Soundcore R60i and 7 hours on the Huawei FreeBuds SE 4.

-• Charge time is 2 hours for Anker Soundcore R60i and 1 hour for Huawei FreeBuds SE 4.
+• Charge time is 2 hours on the Anker Soundcore R60i and 1 hour on the Huawei FreeBuds SE 4.

-• Fast pairing is available on Anker Soundcore R60i but not on Huawei FreeBuds SE 4.
+• Fast pairing is available on the Anker Soundcore R60i but not on the Huawei FreeBuds SE 4.

-• Bluetooth version is 6.1 on Anker Soundcore R60i and 5.4 on Huawei FreeBuds SE 4.
+• The Bluetooth version is 6.1 on the Anker Soundcore R60i and 5.4 on the Huawei FreeBuds SE 4.

-• LDAC support is available on Anker Soundcore R60i but not on Huawei FreeBuds SE 4.
+• LDAC support is present on the Anker Soundcore R60i but not available on the Huawei FreeBuds SE 4.

-• A built-in translator is available on Anker Soundcore R60i but not on Huawei FreeBuds SE 4.
+• A built-in translator is available on the Anker Soundcore R60i but not on the Huawei FreeBuds SE 4.

 Specs Comparison